 “This is such a beautiful and moving piece of work.
 The voices are so varied and wonderful – the whole piece is great. ” Mita Pujara

 Join our mailing list to get details of open repair sessions and open workshops by emailing email@example.com

 Generation Rebellion is the most recent in a long line of projects with women aged 14-80+ that I work on with Magic Me.
 Despite stops and starts due to Covid, we have kept on with an exploration of how we might become climate justice activists, and why its better to do it together.
-We’ll be sending a film to COP26, and the group led a workshop with more than 100 attendees, online and in person.
+We took a film to COP26, and the group led a workshop with more than 100 attendees, online and in person.
 Launched at Poplar Union to great acclaim!
 Generation Rebellion films here

-The Gratitude Enquiry: Three projects were completed in 2016, funded by Arts Council England, looking at ideas around gratitude both as a theme and as an aspect of the process.
+The Gratitude Enquiry: Three projects , funded by Arts Council England, looking at ideas around gratitude both as a theme and as an aspect of the process.
 These projects are now in development for future outings.

 Call out for films!
-We are crowd sourcing short films on the art of repair.
+We are still crowd sourcing short films on the art of repair.